 Nonetheless, the time had come.

-This entry is part of Jack Rusher’s journal, originally published January 11th, 2011, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 11th, 2011, in New York.